 The accompanying financial statements include certain prior year summarized comparative information that does not include sufficient detail to constitute a presentation in conformity with GAAP.
-Accordingly, such information should be read in conjunction with the Organization's audited financial statements for the year ended August 31, 2017, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the Organization's audited financial statements for the year ended August 31, 2018, from which the summarized information was derived.

-Financial Statement Presentation
+Basis of Accounting and Financial Statement Presentation